Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 A trip to Cape Town wouldn’t be complete without a visit to the V&A Waterfront, and a holiday in South Africa doesn’t count unless you’ve taken in Cape Town, surely?
-To tick this landmark off your list simply select either of our base itineraries – Classic or Garden Route – and get off of the hop-on hop-off bus, that is included in your package, at the V&A Waterfront stop.
-Head over to our itinerary builder now to see what other locations you could add to you tour.
+Which is why five days is included here in all of our South Africa holidays.
+Head over to our itinerary builder now to start planing your trip.

 “Where the city meets the sea”.
 You can walk there from the city centre in less than half an hour, or hitching a ride in a taxi will see you there in 10 – uber fans will be glad to know that they can rely on the trusty app in this city just as much as they do at home.